 It's no secret that wedding photo booths are getting played out these days.
 Sure, they're still super fun but it's pretty much been there, done that.
-Capturing the excitement and romance of the day is essential for any wedding reception—but before there was the camera, there was the painter.
-How about a live portrait painted right at your wedding?
+Capturing the excitement and romance of the day is essential for any wedding reception—but before there was the camera, there was a painter.

 What Is Live Painting?

 Live painting is a form of "plein air" (outdoors) painting used to capture a special moment during the wedding.
 A professional live painter or artist brings his or her own canvas and art supplies to paint a scene in real-time at the wedding.

 "Not only does the painting end up being a favorite wedding keepsake or heirloom, but having a live artist at your wedding ends up being a unique form of entertainment for your guests in attendance," says Brittany Branson, a destination live wedding painter.
 Sure, most weddings still have a photographer in addition to the live painter (after all, portraits take a lot longer than a quick photo) but these portraits can often capture very special and intimate moments that a photograph cannot.

 Brittany Branson is a destination live wedding painter and niche coach for creatives.
 She currently resides in Washington, DC.